helium/HIP/0024-transfer-percentage-of-hotspot.md

 [alternatives]: #rationale-and-alternatives

-The rationale for this change
+The rationale for this change is seven-fold.

-1. Save time for participants of host-owner relationships
+1. Enable the trust-minimized co-ownership of hotspots
-2. Give users a sense of legitimate ownership which will encourage further investment and use in the network over time
+2. Save time for participants of host-owner or owner-owner relationships
 3. Remove the hard-cap of how many hotspots an owner can deploy to hosts.
 Right now, if a host only has time to perform 'x' payments, the host can only deploy 'x' hotspots
-5. Allow hosts to see their HNT earnings in real-time
+4. Allow hosts to see their HNT earnings in real-time in the Helium app
-6. Remove the need for owners and hosts to constantly reference hotspot earnings tracker platforms
+5. Reduce the need for hotspot earnings tracker platforms
-7. Simplify tax reporting
+6. Simplify tax reporting
-8. Remove DC cost associated with regularly paying out HNT
+7. Remove DC cost associated with regularly paying out HNT

 An alternative design would be to allow owners to allocate a percentage of HNT earnings from a hotspot to a different address.
 We believe this to be the inferior option as it does not